MainulDip/iOS-study/SwiftLanguageTour/swift-basic-103-oop.md

 ### Extensions:
 Extensions add new functionalities to an existing class, structure, enumeration, or protocol type.
 This includes the ability to extend types for which you don’t have access to the original source code (known as retroactive modeling).
 Extensions are similar to categories in Objective-C. (Unlike Objective-C categories, Swift extensions don’t have names.)

+NB: Extension cannot contain stored property, ie, `var classProp = "Some Val"`, only main class can

 Extensions in Swift can: